 The photographer booked a location, a bike and a model and took this photo.
 But what was the intention, what are they trying to tell me?

 Is it supposed to be sexy?
-Probably but these days there are plenty of other sources for that kind of thing so bother with the bike?
+Probably, but these days there are plenty of other sources for that kind of thing, so why bother with the bike?

 Am I supposed to be interested in the bike?
 If so then the model is in the way and I’d want to see a lot more detail shots.